Preparing for Emergencies

 Donna’s “Go” Bag:

-- Toiletries, shower supplies, clothing, medications, bedtime needs, my pillow, slippers, and other personal care items.
+- Toiletries, shower supplies, clothing, medications, bedtime needs, pillow, slippers, and other personal care items.

 - Communication equipment and chargers (phone, iPad, computer)